 As with CyberStrength, Auto-Enrollment makes it easy to initiate follow-up education.
 Any user who falls for a ThreatSim email can be automatically assigned an interactive training module of your choice.

-- Protected Health Information – Explains PHI identifiers; mandates and components of PHI compliance; and best practices for using, disclosing, transmitting, and storing PHI.
-(Note: We worked with our healthcare customers to ensure this training meets the needs of healthcare organizations.)
+- Protected Health Information (standard module; U.S. organizations) – Explains PHI identifiers; mandates and components of PHI compliance; and best practices for using, disclosing, transmitting, and storing PHI.
+(Note: We worked with our healthcare customers to ensure this training meets the needs of U.S. healthcare organizations.)

-- Email Security – Teaches users how to spot and avoid the traps commonly found in phishing emails and spear phishing attacks.
+- Email Security (standard module) – Teaches users how to spot and avoid the traps commonly found in phishing emails and spear phishing attacks.

-- Data Protection and Destruction – Highlights the importance of protecting data throughout its lifecycle.
+- Data Protection and Destruction (standard module) – Highlights the importance of protecting data throughout its lifecycle.

-- Physical Security – Introduces the key components of physical security and teaches staff members about their role in maintaining a safe and secure work environment.
+- Physical Security (standard module) – Introduces the key components of physical security and teaches staff members about their role in maintaining a safe and secure work environment.

-To get the most out of your education plan, we recommend adding at least three of the following six modules to the initial set of four: Mobile Device Security, Password Security, Payment Card Information Data Security Standard (PCI DSS), Security Essentials, Social Engineering, and URL Training.
+To get the most out of your education plan, we recommend licensing at least three additional modules from this list: Mobile Device Security, Password Security, Payment Card Information Data Security Standard (PCI DSS), Security Essentials, Social Engineering, and URL Training.
 The topics covered in these modules will further expand your staff’s understanding of key cybersecurity principles.

 Because cybercriminals continue to become more sophisticated, it’s critical to keep reinforcing best practices to improve retention.
 We recommend healthcare organizations use our PhishAlarm® email reporting tool and our portfolio of Security Awareness Materials to make the most of their awareness and training efforts.

-By continuing to emphasize best practices and encourage good behaviors, organizations can reduce their vulnerability to attack.
+By continuing to raise awareness, emphasize best practices, and encourage good behaviors, organizations can reduce their vulnerability to attack.

 Measure and Analyze Results